hernanchavezthielemann/GRO2LAM/README.md

   #### Lammps data file generation:
    > Enter the gro file

    Gromacs .gro file with the system coordinates, and the box size specified at the end of file.

    > Enter the top file

    Gromacs .top (topology) file with [ moleculetype ], [ atoms ], [ bonds ], [ pairs ], [ angles ], [ dihedrals ], [ system ] and [ molecules ].
 Any #include is omitted.
 In the atoms section, at least one atom should be declared.

    > Enter the forcefield file

    Gromacs forcefield.itp file with [ defaults ] section, also with nbfun, comb-rule, gen-pairs, fudgeLJ and fudgeQQ columns.
 Any #include or #define is omitted.

    > Enter the non bonded file

    Gromacs forcefield_nonbonded.itp file with [ atomtypes ], where [ nonbond_params ] and [ pairtypes ] are ignored.

    > Enter the bonded file

    Gromacs forcefield_bonded.itp file with [ bondtypes ], [ angletypes ] and [ dihedraltypes ].

    > Choose an atom style

    Atom style according to Lammps styles, which can be full, charge, molecular, angle, bond and atomic.

    > Solvation atoms

    >> yes

    Water atoms are taken into account, and water configuration popup is enabled.

    Generally, the following data comes from the water_model.itp:

    >>> O in the non bonded file

    Label for the oxigen atom in the non bonded .itp file.

    >>> H in the non bonded file

    Label for the hydrogen atom in the non bonded .itp file.

    >>> O in the .gro file

    Label for the oxigen atom in the .gro file.

    >>> H in the .gro file

    Label for the hydrogen atom in the .gro file.

    >>> H - O partial charge

    Partial charge increment magnitude from H to O, equal to the whole H charge (or the half of O).

    After inserting the solvation parameters, data must be saved by clicking on the Save button.

    >> no

    Solvation molecules are not converted by GRO2LAM.

   #### Lammps input file generation:

   ##### Main page
   >Timestep [fs]

   The simulation time step, expressed in femtoseconds (floating point number).

   >NVE steps  [#ts]

   Number of steps in the NVE ensembles (integer number).

   >NVT steps  [#ts]

   Number of steps in the NVT ensembles (integer number).

   >Temperature at start:end [K]

   Temperature gradient to apply in the NVT ensemble, as start_temperature:ending_temperature (floating point numbers).

   >Temperature damping [fs]

   Characteristic time constant of the thermostat.

   >NPT steps  [#ts]

   Number of steps in the NPT ensembles (integer number).

   >Pressure at start:end  [atm]

   Pressure gradient to apply in the NPT ensemble, as start_presure:ending_presure (floating point numbers).

   >Pressure damping [fs]

   Characteristic time constant of the barostat.

   >Temperature at start:end [K]

   Same thing that in the NVT case, but for the thermostat coupled with the barostat in the NPT runs.

   >Temperature damping [fs]

   Same thing that in NVT, but for the thermostat coupled with the barostat in the NPT runs.

   ##### Advanced Settings
+  Section to change further default simulation parameters.

   >Thermo output every  [#ts]

+  Print thermodynamic info on time steps that are a multiple of this number of time steps.
   >Atom mapping

+  Array, in each processor stores a lookup table of length as the atoms in the system, else, hash value uses a hash table, being slower.
   >Pairwise interactions

+  To set wich set of formulas will LAMMPS use to compute pairwise interactions. (where, cut = cut off distance, long = long-range interactions, coul = Coulombics and zero = do not compute any pairwise and build neighbor list)
   >L-J/Buck rcutoff  [Å]

+  Global cut off distance in Angstrom for Lennard Jones or Buckingham interactions.
   >Coulomb rcutoff  [Å]

+  Global cutoff distance in Angstrom for Coulombic interactions.
   >Neighbor skin distance  [Å]

+  Extra skin distance beyond force cutoff in Angstrom.
   >Long-range solver

+  Define a long-range solver to use each timestep to compute long-range Coulombic and/or 1/r^6 interactions.
   >Long-range relative error

+  Desired relative RMS error in per-atom forces calculated by the long-range-solver.
   >Interaction 1-2:1-3:1-4

+  Sets weighting coefficients for pairwise contributions between atoms that are permanently bonded to each other.
+  The 1st of the 3 numbers is the factor on 1-2 atom pairs, atoms directly bonded to each other.
+The 2nd number is the factor on 1-3 atom pairs which are separated by 2 bonds or 1 angle.
+And the 3rd is the factor on 1-4 atom pairs which are those separated by 3 bonds or 2 angles.
   >Neighbor delay  [#ts]

+  Delays the building until this many time steps since last build.
   >Neighbor update  [#ts]

+  Build the neighbor list every this many time steps.
   >Pressure control

+  To specify an isometric or anisometric external stress tensor in the constant-pressure simulation adjust 3 dimensions.
+In triclinic simulation boxes adjust 6 dimensions.
   >Force mixing rule

+  Mixing rule that affects pair coefficients for pairwise interactions, mixing the "Pair Coeffs" of the data file, according to geometric, arithmetic or sixth power combination formulas.
   >Velocity creation Temp  [K]

+  Set the velocities of all atoms in the system as the specified temperature demands.
   >Energy minimization tolerance

+  Stopping tolerance for force (force units) when an energy minimization of the system is performed.
   >Simulation order

+  The order in which the simulated ensembles perform.
+The possible keys are: NVE, NVT, NPT, R and M. The key R stands for restart point and M stands for energy minimization.
+The different components must be separated by a minus dash, as example NVE-M-M-NVT-NPT-NPT-NVT.
   >Shake tolerance

+  Accuracy tolerance of SHAKE solution for 20 iterations.
   >Shake bonds [b#]

+  Bond types that will be constrained.
   >Shake angles [a#]

+  Angle types that will be constrained.
   ##### Restraint
   Definition of the harmonic potentials to restrain some groups of atoms in their initial positions.